Resistant starch: In food

-Starch has been consumed by people and animals for thousands of years.
-Thus, foods containing resistant starch are already commonly consumed.

-It has been estimated that average resistant starch intake in developed countries ranges from 3–6 grams/day for Northern Europeans, Australians and Americans, 8.5 grams/day for Italians and 10–15 grams/day in Indian and Chinese diets.
+The average resistant starch intake in developed countries ranges from 3–6 grams/day for Northern Europeans, Australians and Americans, 8.5 grams/day for Italians and 10–15 grams/day in Indian and Chinese diets.
 The higher consumption of starch-containing foods like pasta and rice likely accounts for higher intake of resistant starch in Italy, India and China.

 Several studies have found that the traditional African diet is high in resistant starch.
 Rural black South Africans consume an average of 38 grams of resistant starch per day by having cooked and cooled corn porridge and beans in their diets.

 RS2 resistant starch from high amylose wheat and high amylose corn can be baked into foods, usually replacing flour or other high glycemic carbohydrates.

 Isolated

 Isolated and extracted resistant starch and foods rich in resistant starch have been used to fortify foods to increase their dietary fiber content.
 Typically, food fortification utilizes RS2 resistant starch from high amylose corn or high amylose wheat, RS3 resistant starch from cassava and RS4 resistant starch from wheat and potato, as these sources can survive varying degrees of food processing without losing their resistant starch content.

 Resistant starch has a small particle size, white appearance, bland flavor and low water-holding capacity.
-Resistant starch typically replaces flour in foods such as bread and other baked goods, pasta, cereal and batters because it can produce foods with similar color and texture of the original food.
+Resistant starch typically replaces flour in foods such as bread and other baked goods, pasta, cereal and batters because it can produce foods with similar color and texture to the original food.
 It has also been used for its textural properties in imitation cheese.

 Some types of resistant starch are used as dietary supplements in the United States.
 RS2 from potato starch and green banana starch maintain their resistance as long as they are consumed raw and unheated.
 If they are heated or baked, these types of starch may become rapidly digestible.